deansg/jeocodio/README.md

 ## Other notes

-* Since this library still didn't reach version 1.0.0, the rules of [Semantic Versioning](https://semver.org/) aren't yet followed in full
+* Since this library still didn't reach version 1.0.0, the rules of [Semantic Versioning](https://semver.org/) might not yet be followed in full